dviera/RestrServe-App-R/README.md

 # Face Detection Web Application using RestrServe R package

 - Face detection using the opencv and RestrServe r packages.
-It captures an image from the video stream and detect faces captured from the video stream.
+It captures an image from the video stream and detects faces.
 - Application done to get familiar with RestrServe package and have a fully functional application.
+From my knowledge, this is the first one available.
 - The front-end was developed using:
     - [materializecss](https://materializecss.com/)
     - CSS